SavvyTools/ez-constructs/API.md

 public generateDefaultStateMachinePermissions(): void
 ```

-Will add default permisisons to the step function role.
+Will add default permissions to the step function role.

 ##### `grantPassRole` <a name="grantPassRole" id="ez-constructs.SimpleStepFunction.grantPassRole"></a>